Bluford Shops N scale caboose features.

 Version 4.
 Transfer Caboose - Short Roof.
 These Transfer Cabooses were built with short, diagonal panel roofs clipped from old boxcars.
 This practice was very common.
 Also produced in Undecoated #24000.

-Some runs on Versions 3, 4, and 5 will have the deck mounted tank and toolbox omitted as appropriate.
+Some runs have the deck mounted tank and toolbox and/or battery box omitted as appropriate.

 Version 5.
 Transfer Caboose - With Running Board.
 Most Transfer Cabooses built in 1966 and earlier had running boards (a.k.a. roofwalks) and ladders to reach them.
 Many kept their running boards until the end of the caboose era.
 Since this test shot was assembled and photographed, improvements have been made to the ladders.
 Also produced in Undecoated #25000.